cocos/cocos-docs/en/asset-workflow/sprite.md

 When texture filtering is set to Trilinear filtering, interpolation occurs between the two nearest levels.
 The rendering speed increases because the mipmap image is smaller than the original when rendering remote objects, which improves the cache hit ratio in the video card sampling process.
 At the same time, due to the low precision of the small image of mipmap, the Moire striation is reduced, which can anti-aliased on the picture.
 Also because some extra textures are generated, mipmap requires about one-third of the additional memory space.

-### packable
+### Texture packing

-If the engine enable [Dynamic Atlas](../advanced-topics/dynamic-atlas.md), dynamic atlas automatically dynamically merge the appropriate textures in the beginning scene into a larger texture to reduce drawcall.
+If the engine has [Dynamic Atlas](../advanced-topics/dynamic-atlas.md) enabled, appropriate textures are automatically and dynamically merged in the beginning scene into a larger texture to reduce drawcalls.
 However, merging the textures into the large texture will modify the UV coordinates of the original texture, if the UV coordinate of the texture is used in the custom effect, the UV calculation in effect will be incorrect, and the packable property of the texture needs to be set to **false** to prevent the texture from being packaged into the dynamic atlas.

 ## Texture & SpriteFrame